reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 GNU Make
 --------

-`GNU Make <https://www.gnu.org/software/make/>`_, make or sometimes gmake was first introduced in 1976 to build the source code of Unix and it has a long and successful track record in computer science.
+`GNU Make <https://www.gnu.org/software/make/>`_, make or sometimes ``gmake`` was first introduced in 1976 to build the source code of Unix and it has a long and successful track record in computer science.
 Typically make is used to compile software from source.
 Previous to make Unix was compiled using custom shell scripts.
 If you have installed software on Linux or Unix you may be familiar with commands like ``make``, ``make install`` or ``make clean``.
 As already mentioned make is usually used to build software, however it can be used to automate almost any task and even large bioinformatics projects (such as `LongStitch <https://github.com/bcgsc/longstitch>`_) use make as a workflow manager.

 How does make work?
 ~~~~~~~~~~~~~~~~~~~

 Make uses the concept of rules.
 You can think of rules as individual tasks that are executed in a given order determined by other rules.
 If we take our example from above, we have already identified the steps that need to happen for the whole workflow to complete successfully.
-Each rule has a target and one (or more) dependencies.
-Other words for that would be: output (target) and input (dependencies).
+Each rule has a target (the output) and one (or more) dependencies (the input).
 The rule then contains all instructions (the recipe) to build the output from the input.
 This is a common concept also in other workflow managers.

 Let's have a look at the general structure of a rule in make: